James Campbell Besley: Spurious claims of expedition deaths

-Royal Geographical Society, British Royalty lectures
+London lectures at the Royal Geographical Society and for British Royalty

-On January 11, 1917, Besley presented a lecture to the Royal Geographical Society at the Burlington Gardens in London.
+On 11 January 1917, Besley presented a lecture to the Royal Geographical Society at the Burlington Gardens in London.

 A review published in the RGS' The Geographical Journal described the presentation as "a magnificent series of pictures illustrating his recent journey from the Peruvian coast over the Cordillera of the Andes and down into the Amazon forests... in a continuous series of pictures lasting two hours Mr. Besley showed the incidents of the voyage, the journey from Mollendo to Cuzco and Lake Titicaca; the principal Inca buildings, the descent of the eastern face of the Cordillera to the headwaters of the Apurimac and thence into the Amazonian forests, concluding with some especially fine pictures of the animal and reptile life.
 It is impracticable to describe in a brief space the incidents of the journey, which included many breathless descents of rapids on frail rafts.
 The procession of forest scenery as seen from the raft was of extraordinary beauty and interest.
 It is much to be hoped that those who had not the good fortune to be present at the meeting will have a further chance of seeing these pictures, many of which are of great geographical interest and educational value."

-On February 17, 1917, Besley presented his film The Amazon River and the Unexplored South America with the Besley Expedition to King George V and Queen Mary of Teck of Great Britain, Princess Mary and Field-Marshal the Duke of Connaught during a tea held for a number of officers in the British Overseas Expeditionary Forces at Buckingham Palace, London, England.
+On 17 February 1917, Besley presented his film The Amazon River and the Unexplored South America with the Besley Expedition to King George V and Queen Mary of Teck of Great Britain, Princess Mary and Field-Marshal the Duke of Connaught during a tea held for a number of officers in the British Overseas Expeditionary Forces at Buckingham Palace, London, England.
 It was reported to be "the first of a series of weekly entertainments for overseas soldiers arranged by Their Majesties the King and Queen."

-On March 22, 1917, Besley gave his first "cinematograph lecture" to the British public at the Duchess of Rutland's matinee at the Philharmonic Hall in London.
+On 22 March 1917, Besley gave his first "kinematograph lecture" entitled "From Pacific to Atlantic" at the Duchess of Rutland's matinee at the Philharmonic Hall in London.
 Proceeds were to be given to "war charities".
+Besley continued to present the lecture to the public.
+In April 1917 The Illustrated London News recommended Besley's presentation: "That his experiences are of exceptional interest goes without saying".